-When it comes to your skin, you’re probably well aware of the obvious triggers, such as the sun and smoking, which can accelerate the aging process and you’re probably conscious too of some of the top anti-aging foods for skin.
+When it comes to your skin, you’re probably well aware of the obvious triggers, such as the sun and smoking, which can accelerate the ageing process and you’re probably conscious too of some of the top anti-ageing foods for skin.
 But here’s the rub, do you put your knowledge into good daily skincare practice?

 One of the most important ways to care for mature skin is to be as dedicated to your diet as you are to discovering the latest revolutionary skin care product.
 This post is a reminder to look inside first to lasting and desired change in your skin tone and condition.

 Quite simply, we are referring to the food choices you make every single day.
 When you indulge in a sugary treat, such as a decadent jam-filled donut, your first thought is probably on how many calories you have just consumed, and when you can squeeze in a gym session to work it off.
 The last thing you’re probably focused on is how that sugar, if eaten on a regular basis, can affect your health by causing inflammation in your body, or how sugar can break down collagen, resulting in lines and wrinkles.

 The state of your skin reflects the state of your internal environment.
 If you ditch the synthetic chemical overload along with over reliance on processed foods, and instead feed your body with nutrient rich whole foods, not only will you feel fantastic and improve your health, your skin will reflect this healthy state by glowing with inner radiance.

 We’ve a round-up of some of our favorite foods, to not only leave you looking beautifully youthful, but that will also greatly improve your health too by fighting off free radicals that can contribute to disease.
 If you’re interested in a wider range of skin-friendly foods, head over to our post on the benefits of a Mediterranean skincare diet in caring for both your inner and outer wellness.

 5 Top Anti-aging Foods to Nurture Mature Skin